r0sa2/sudoku-ai/README.md

 # Sudoku-AI
 This repository is a collection of implementations and comparisons of algorithms to solve the classic 9x9 Sudoku.
+It also contains a lightweight Chrome extension to solve the NYTimes Sudoku.

 ## Directory Structure
 - `data`